Nauja/ue4-chest2d-sample/README.md

 In this sample, we use a boolean **bIsEnabled** to tell whether the chest can be interacted with or not.
 Once someone interacted with the chest, this boolean becomes **false** and is later resetted to **true** to make the interaction available once again.
-This step is necessary to synchronized the client with the server.
+This step is necessary to synchronize the client with the server.

 Here is the definition in **SampleInteractableActor.h**: